Wario84/blog/_posts/2023-09-06-sma_crossover_st.md

 `8, 300` followed closely by the `5, 300` for the short and long-run
 respectively.

-## Long Run Analysis
+## Long Run Backtesting

-The optimization of the bands was conducted in a data set that runs over 5 days in candles of 30 seconds, a data set of `94624`.
-However, to have a better idea of the behavior of the algorithm, I decided to run the algorithm using 6 months of data in candles 30 seconds with a total of `2961360` data points.
+To have a better idea of the behavior of the algorithm, I decided to run the algorithm using 6 months of data in candles 30 seconds with a total of `2961360` data points.
 Testing the algorithm over six months will give us a better perspective of how well the SMA bands capture the long and short run trends in the data and a better approximation of the financial return.

 ### Improvements